How Common is Identity Theft in California? (2025 Update)

 The concentration of identity theft in California reflects the state's massive population economic significance, and unique vulnerabilities.
 Los Angeles-Long Beach-Anaheim ranks #6 nationally among all metros (550 per 100K, 71,624 total reports), while San Francisco-Oakland ranks #100 (250 per 100K, 11,641 reports), and San Diego ranks #60 (313 per 100K, 10,260 reports).
 California's major metropolitan areas consistently rank among the nation's highest-risk regions.
 Comprehensive identity theft protection is essential for California residents.

 Multiple factors converge to create California's elevated risk profile: massive population creating scale, high cost of living attracting high-value targets, technology industry concentration creating sophisticated fraud schemes, diverse immigrant populations navigating complex financial systems, and extensive online commerce creating digital vulnerabilities.
-The state's economic significance—representing 14% of U.S. GDP—makes it a prime target for identity thieves seeking maximum financial gain.
+The state's economic significance—representing 14% of U.S. GDP1—makes it a prime target for identity thieves seeking maximum financial gain.
 California's 2025 YTD fraud data shows 215,071 fraud reports with $1.7 billion in total losses, highlighting the scale of the threat.

 Understanding California's Identity Theft Crisis